venkat-ranganathan/projects/C_Programming/Structures/README.md

 ### SUMMARY

-< Provide a short description of your program's functionality, no more than a couple sentences >
+< In Lab-7, we will implement a program that calculates:
+●	The number of elapsed days between two dates.
+●	On which day of the week a particular date falls. >

 ### NOTES, KNOWN BUGS, AND/OR INCOMPLETE PARTS

-< Add any notes you have here and/or any parts of the project you were not able to complete >
+< Everything works, but I struggled with the last funcrtion for a while because it wouldn't work if I set
+daystr = "Sunday" (or whatever corresponding day), it would only work if i used strcpy(daystr, "Sunday");

+After fixing that, I had no issues.
+Valgrind checked out okay as well>

 ### REFERENCES

-< List any outside resources used >
+< Just my notesa and the class tips, which I included in the comments in my code >

 ### SUBMISSION

 By submitting this lab project, you confirm that you have followed the course guidelines and policies as well as the academic honesty policy.

-< Submission date >
+< 12/06/2022 >

-< Your name >
+< Venkat Ranganathan >